xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg/lesson.md

 We can strengthen the preconditioner by increasing the number of symmetric Gauss-Seidel sweeps we are using as a preconditioner.

-Switch `relaxation: sweeps` to 3 and rerun.
+Switch `relaxation: sweeps` to 3, rerun and verify that the number of iterations further decreased.

 Now, we will check whether we have created a scalable solver strategy.
 Record the number of iterations for different problem sizes by running